rm-controls/rm_controllers/rm_shooter_controllers/README.md

 ## 4. Cfg

-+ **shooter.cfg:** The following shooter.cfg is used for adding parameters to rqt plugin that allows users to dynamically adjust parameters through the rqt ui interface when the node is running, and observe the impact of specific parameters on the algorithm in the node in real time.
-The parameters including block_effort, block_duration, block_speed, block_overtime, anti_block_angle, anti_block_threshold, qd_10, qd_15, qd_16, qd_18, qd_30.
++ **shooter.cfg:** Add parameters related to friction wheel speed corresponding to each bullet speed and trigger block detection parameters

 ## 5. Launch files

-- **load_controller.launch:** you can launch robot_state_controller controllers/joint_state_controller controllers/upper_gimbal_controller
-  controllers/lower_gimbal_controller controllers/upper_shooter_controller controllers/lower_shooter_controller and load the paramters into parameter server by launch files.
+- **load_controller.launch:** Load the parameters in config files and load the shooter controller.

 ## 6. ROS API